Concepts and Practices to Ensure Data Quality

 But we can’t make bricks without clay.
 Data quality is an important factor in lowering the risk of data-based decisions.
 Metrics are a safeguard against basing decision-making on low-quality data.
 What’s more, they offer business teams a window into the work of the data team and confidence in the insights the data implies.

-While your data team is no doubt filled with talented, technical individuals capable of hunting down every data problem that comes their way, they can move the needle on data metrics faster with the right quiver of data tools at their disposal, including data observability tooling.
+While your data team is no doubt filled with talented, technical individuals capable of hunting down every data problem that comes their way, they can move the needle on data metrics faster with the right quiver of data governance tools at their disposal, including data observability tooling.

 While the Metaplane team is dedicated to building the Datadog of data tools, I’m always happy to talk with data leaders about any way they can better empower the data team to drive value (even if you’re not a customer).
 Feel free to reach out and say hi.